-BioGaia’s probiotic products with Limosilactobacillus reuteri (formerly known as Lactobacillus reuteri) are among the most scientifically well-documented probiotics in the world.
-To date the efficacy and safety of BioGaia’s different strains of L. reuteri have been documented in 224 clinical studies in around 18,000 people of all ages (May 2020).
+BioGaia’s probiotic products with Limosilactobacillus reuteri (formerly known as Lactobacillus reuteri ) are among the most scientifically well-documented probiotics in the world.
+To date, the efficacy and safety of BioGaia’s different strains of L. reuteri have been documented in 258 clinical studies on approximately 21,000 people of all ages (Dec 2022).

-BioGaia’s strains of L reuteri has been tested in 110 studies in children, from newborns up to 18 years old, and in 114 studies in adults.
+127 studies of BioGaia’s strain of L reuteri have been conducted in children, ranging from newborns to 18 years old, and 131 studies in adults.

 Our probiotic strains with L. reuteri

 - 177 completed clinical trials on 17,000 individuals

 L. reuteri Prodentis (L. reuteri DSM 17938 and L. reuteri ATCC PTA 5289)

 - 64 completed clinical trials on 2,900 individuals